systemd/systemd/docs/UIDS-GIDS.md

    database records for all UIDs assigned to a running container from this range.

-Note for both allocation ranges: when an UID allocation takes place NSS is checked for collisions first, and a different UID is picked if an entry is found.
+Note for both allocation ranges: when a UID allocation takes place NSS is checked for collisions first, and a different UID is picked if an entry is found.
 Thus, the user database is used as synchronization mechanism to ensure exclusive ownership of UIDs and UID ranges.
 To ensure compatibility with other